felipenlunkes/cv/index.md

 ## Interests

+* Interested in design and implementation of operating systems;
 * Interested in computing history, emulation and preservation of historical software;
-* Operating system collector: from Version 1 Unix through 86-DOS and Windows 1.0 to Windows 11 and FreeBSD 13.
+* Operating system collector: from Version 1 Unix through 86-DOS and Windows 1.0 to FreeBSD 14 and Windows 11.
 Talk to me about an operating system and I'll probably have a disk, floppy or ISO image;
 * Currently playing (2024):
   * The Legend of Zelda: Tears of the Kingdom (Nintendo Switch);
   * Minecraft (PC, Android and Nintendo Switch);